metauni/metauni.github.io/posts/instructions/instructions.md

 ## Roblox voice chat

 The built-in Roblox voice chat is called *spatial voice*.
-To set it up you will need 5-10 minutes and a photo ID.
+To set it up you will need 5-10 minutes and a photo ID showing you are at least 13 years old.

 - Complete *Age verification* on the [Settings](https://www.roblox.com/my/account#!/info) page (under your Birthday).
 - Toggle *Enable voice chat* to *On* on the [Privacy](https://www.roblox.com/my/account#!/privacy) page.